 What Is A Pending Deposit?

-A pending deposit is money that has been deposited into a bank account, but has not yet been authorized for use.
-When you deposit money into your checking or savings account, the money will show as ‘pending’ until it the funds are verified and added to your available balance.
+A pending deposit is money that has been deposited into a bank account but has not yet been authorized for use.
+When you deposit money into your checking or savings account, the money will show as ‘pending’ until the funds are verified and added to your available balance.

 It lets you know that the bank is working on verifying the funds and that they will be available soon.